 The course is divided into four parts.
-The first part of the course will provide an overview of the most important theories, techniques and methods used by psychologists in the context of personality and intelligence research.
+In the first part of the course students will gain an overview of the most important theories, techniques and methods used by psychologists in the context of personality and intelligence research.
 What are common conceptualizations of personality and intelligence?
-Secondly we will look at antecedents or explanations of individual differences.
+Secondly, students will learn about antecedents or explanations of individual differences.
 Why are there differences between humans?
 How does evolution come into play?
 What role does heredity play?
-In the third part, we will focus on outcomes of personality in terms of life experiences.
+In the third part, students will focus on outcomes of personality in terms of life experiences.
 What is the role of personality and intelligence in the prediction of life events?
 How important is intelligence for your career?
 Do personality traits predict the duration of a marriage?
-In the fourth part, we will focus on applications of personality theory and findings in practice.
+In the fourth part, students will focus on applications of personality theory and findings in practice.
 How is knowledge on personality and intelligence applied in clinical and organisational settings?
 What kind of practical implications can be derived from personality research?